Andrés Cabas

-Andrés Mauricio Cabas Rosales (born October 7, 1976) known worldwide as Cabas, is a Colombian musician.
-Cabas mixes pop, latin rock and local Colombian styles to create its own tropipop-rock.
+Andrés Mauricio Cabas Rosales (born October 7, 1976), known as Cabas, is a Colombian musician.
+He mixes pop, latin, rock and local Colombian music to create his own musical style.

 Biography

-Andrés Cabas was born on October 7, 1977 in Barranquilla, Colombia with music in his blood.
-His father, Eduardo Cabas is a musician and composer in Colombia, Cabas’ formal education on the piano and percussion started while still a child.
+Andrés Cabas was born on 7 October 1976, in Barranquilla, Colombia.
+His father, Eduardo Cabas, is a musician and composer.
+Cabas’ formal education on the piano and percussion started while still a child.
 As a young adult, Cabas traveled first to Paris and later to New York where he met and played with jazz and salsa musicians.
-Upon his return to Colombia he dug deeply into his country’s rhythms and explored a new wave of sound widely known in latin music at the time.
+Upon his return to Colombia he dug into his country’s rhythms and explored a new wave of sound widely known in Latin music at the time.
+He represented Colombia in the OTI Festival 1997 with the song "Mis amigos".

-His first self-titled album, ‘Cabas’ (EMI) was released in 2000, “Mi Bombón” (“My Candy”) topped the country’s charts for three consecutive months earning him Gold and double Platinum discs before spreading to the rest of Latin-America and Mexico.
-Two other singles from the album also topped the charts not only in Colombia but throughout the Americas; “Ana Maria” and “Tu Boca”.
+His first self-titled album, ‘Cabas’ (EMI), was released in 2000, “Mi Bombón” (“My Candy”) topped the country’s charts for three consecutive months, earning him Gold and double Platinum discs before spreading to the rest of Latin-America and Mexico.
+Two other singles from the album also topped the charts, not only in Colombia but throughout the Americas; “Ana Maria” and “Tu Boca.”.

 In March 2002, ‘Cabas’ was released in the United States, where it received reviews in Billboard magazine. and The New York Times.
-He made the New York Times -Best Of- list at the end of 2003.
+He made the New York Times "Best Of" list at the end of 2003.

 He was nominated for Best Rock Album and Best Rock Interpretation.
-At the MTV Latin Awards he was nominated for Best Rock Album, Best Rock Interpretation, the People's Prize and Best Rock Video for the Lo Nuestro Awards.
+At the MTV Latin Awards he was nominated for Best Rock Album, Best Rock Interpretation, the People's Prize, and Best Rock Video for the Lo Nuestro Awards.

 Children's Music

-In 2009, Cabas joined forces with renowned Theatre, Film & TV director Jorge Ali Triana for an adaptation of Mario Vargas Llosa’s “Pantaleón y las visitadoras”.
-He composed the music for this original version which earned him the Accede Prize of Theatrical Journalism in New York.
+In 2009, Cabas joined forces with renowned theater, Film & TV director Jorge Ali Triana for an adaptation of Mario Vargas Llosa’s “Pantaleón y las visitadoras”.
+He composed the music for this original version, which earned him the Accede Prize of Theatrical Journalism in New York.
 He composed music for children in association with scientist and economist Gunter Pauli for the ZERI Foundation.
-Gunter Pauli is known for his charitable and philanthropic contributions and his music has been used in movies, on TV and in commercials around the globe.
+Gunter Pauli is known for his charitable and philanthropic contributions, and his music has been used in movies, on TV and in commercials around the globe.